-- The structure of a course and the teaching methods used - Contact time and lecture times - Assessment methods and weighting allocations - Lecture rooms and changes to room arrangements

-- Facilities and resources e.g. computers, books, library opening times - Course handbooks, especially their accuracy and value - Feedback and communications, including Blackboard, SOLE etc. - Course deadlines, changes to deadlines and the amount of notice given - Hidden course costs
+- The structure of a course and the teaching methods used - Contact time and lecture times - Assessment methods and weighting allocations - Lecture rooms and changes to room arrangements - Course deadlines, changes to deadlines and the amount of notice given - Facilities and resources e.g. computers, books, library opening times - Course handbooks, especially their accuracy and value - Hidden course costs - Feedback and communications, including Blackboard, SOLE etc.